-The Marketing Mix Model dashboard is powered by a machine learning model, an algorithm that examines large amounts of historical data to find relationships between multiple variables.
+The Marketing & Media Mix Model dashboard is powered by a machine learning model, an algorithm that examines large amounts of historical data to find relationships between multiple variables.
 It can then use those relationships to make predictions about future performance.

 Because it’s automated, the model can consume extremely large amounts of data very quickly and uncover patterns faster than an entire team of human analysts could.

 The model does this by “training” itself — constantly updating and optimizing its understanding of the relationship between variables with each new piece of data it encounters.

 Marketing & Media Mix Model and Machine Learning